 The second page of each question has a box where you can explain what difficulties you face with each activity.
 Examples are provided above the box and in the information booklet that comes with the form.

 If you can, attach photocopies of any additional evidence that you have to the form.
 Anything that helps an assessor understand how your condition impacts your day-to-day life is useful.
-For example, this could include copies of:
+For example, you could include copies of:

 - care and support plans

-- information from professionals such as your specialist, Parkinson's nurse, occupational therapist, physiotherapist, social worker, support worker or counsellor.
+- information from professionals such as your specialist, Parkinson's nurse, occupational therapist, physiotherapist, social worker, support worker or counsellor

 If you get new evidence that could help your claim after you've sent the form back, you should make a copy and send it to the Department for Work and Pensions.

 They will then allocate it to a healthcare professional working for them.
 This healthcare professional may contact your GP or specialist for more information first before deciding if a consultation is needed.

 The face-to-face consultation

 Keep in mind that the healthcare professional is there to build a picture of how your condition affects you on a day-to-day basis over the course of 1 year.
 So it's important not to worry that you'll be judged on how you're feeling on the day of your consultation.

 Don't stop taking your medication as a way of showing how your condition affects you, as this can be dangerous.

-- Tell them how long it takes you to do things if your Parkinson's slows you down, or if you would avoid doing the task they are asking you about because you have had accidents in the past.
+- Tell them how long it takes you to do things if your Parkinson's slows you down, or if you would avoid doing the task they're asking you about because you have had accidents in the past.
 For example, if you don't cook with hot pans anymore because of problems with your grip or because your tremor makes it dangerous.

 - Don't overestimate your ability to do things.
-If your condition varies, let them know about what you are like on bad days as well as good days.
-The healthcare professional's opinion should not be based on a snapshot of your condition on the day of the consultation – they should consider the effects of your condition over time.
+If your condition varies, let them know what you're like on bad days as well as good days.
+The healthcare professional's opinion shouldn't be based on a snapshot of your condition on the day of the consultation – they should consider the effects of your condition over time.

-- You should only be treated as being able to perform a task if you can do so safely, to an acceptable standard, repeatedly and in a reasonable time period.
+You should only be treated as being able to perform a task if you can do so safely, to an acceptable standard, repeatedly and in a reasonable time period.
 Try to make it clear to the healthcare professional if this is not the case.

 After the consultation

-If your claim is turned down, you have one calendar month from the date of the decision in which to ask the Department for Work and Pensions to look at the decision again.
+If your claim is turned down, you have 1 calendar month from the date of the decision in which to ask the Department for Work and Pensions to look at the decision again.
 This is called a 'mandatory reconsideration'.